Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Introduction

-Other recent online approaches include decomposition-free planning \cite{kusnurCompleteDecompositionFreeCoverage2022}.
-However, it still remains to be shown whether such methods can effectively plan paths that optimize coverage time.
-Online coverage replanning has also been investigated in 3D settings for applications in underwater inspection tasks \cite{galceranCoveragePathPlanning2015}, but they involve 3D maneuvers and are not necessarily feasible for robots operating in 2D planes.
+\docupdate{Online coverage planning shares similarities with exploration planning, which involves covering unknown environments using sensors \cite{dangGraphbasedSubterraneanExploration2020a}.
+Exploration planning algorithms use information theory \cite{corahEfficientOnlineMultirobot2017, huOffPolicyEvaluationOnline2023} and frontiers \cite{yamauchiFrontierbasedApproachAutonomous1997} to determine the next-best scan of the environment, rather than using decompositions.
+Recently, a decomposition-free online coverage planner was proposed that uses frontiers and search-based planning to identify the next-best region to cover \cite{kusnurCompleteDecompositionFreeCoverage2022}.} Online coverage replanning has also been investigated in 3D settings for applications in underwater inspection tasks \cite{galceranCoveragePathPlanning2015}, but they involve 3D maneuvers and are not necessarily feasible for robots operating in 2D planes.